chessco/edelivery/README.md

-# ido_english
+# edelivery

-A new Flutter project.
+A new Flutter project by Delivery Ecosystem.

 ## Getting Started